Logic gate: Data storage and sequential logic

 Logic gates can also be used to hold a state, allowing data storage.
 A storage element can be constructed by connecting several gates in a "latch" circuit.
 Latching circuitry is used in static random-access memory.
 More complicated designs that use clock signals and that change only on a rising or falling edge of the clock are called edge-triggered "flip-flops".
 Formally, a flip-flop is called a bistable circuit, because it has two stable states which it can maintain indefinitely.
-The combination of multiple flip-flops in parallel, to store a multiple-bit value, is known as a register.
+The combination of multiple flip-flops in parallel, used to store a multiple-bit value, is known as a register.
 When using any of these gate setups the overall system has memory; it is then called a sequential logic system since its output can be influenced by its previous state(s), i.e. by the sequence of input states.
 In contrast, the output from combinational logic is purely a combination of its present inputs, unaffected by the previous input and output states.

 These logic circuits are used in computer memory.
 They vary in performance, based on factors of speed, complexity, and reliability of storage, and many different types of designs are used based on the application.